 Medical Student, Lake Erie College of Osteopathic Medicine

 Morgan Metzger '15

 Educational Designer, The National Center for Atmospheric Research

 From community engagement courses to internships and research, students hone their skills in the real world.

 No app fee.
 No formal essay or test scores required.
 Automatic consideration for scholarships that range from $15,000 to $32,000.
 It’s never been easier or more rewarding to apply to Rollins.
 Why wait?
 Start an application today.

 Rollins art history courses help you develop a sophisticated understanding of the relationships between art, history, and culture through examination, analysis, and interpretation of art.
-Studies begin with broad surveys and conclude with you co-curating an exhibition at the Cornell Fine Arts Museum.
+Studies begin with broad surveys and conclude with you co-curating an exhibition at the Rollins Museum of Art.

 ARH 140 Introduction to Global Art

 Examine artwork from the Middle East to Japan to Africa, taking a close look at sculpture, painting, architecture, pottery, textiles, and photography as well as the relationship between form and function.